Empowering the creation of Impactful visual communication

-The Digital Media concentration is designed for students interested in pursuing careers in the creative fields, such as digital imaging and graphic design, video and audio production, digital animation, interactive media, and game design.
+The Digital Media concentration is designed for students interested in pursuing careers in the creative fields, such as graphic design, video, motion graphics, user experience (UX), user interface (UI), interactive media, and branding design.
 This concentration is ideal for students seeking to specialize in creating compelling digital content across a variety of platforms.

 In addition to core coursework, students will have opportunities to apply their skills to real-world projects, and internships, where they can gain practical experience and make professional connections.
 Graduates of the program will be well-equipped to enter the digital media industry, capable of developing innovative solutions to communication problems and creating impactful visual and interactive content.